Review: Knocking on Windows: A Memoir by Jeannine Atkins

 About The Fragments That Remain

 First-year college student Andy can’t afford to slow down.
 Study, volunteer, work, make new friends, fall in love ― whatever it takes to keep her from obsessing over her brother Ally’s death, which was ruled suicide by overdose.
 Navigating a new life chapter without her “honorary twin,” Andy writes letters to him as she strives to embrace her bisexuality and her Indigenous identity.
-Once she discovers Ally’s hidden poems, Andy pours over them to make sense of her brother’s life ― and … Continue reading
+Once she discovers Ally’s hidden poems, Andy pours over them to make sense of her brother’s life ― and his … Continue reading

 Review: Legacy: Women Poets of the Harlem Renaissance by Nikki Grimes